japila-books/spark-sql-internals/docs/spark-sql-PredicateHelper.md

 splitConjunctivePredicates(condition: Expression): Seq[Expression]
 ----

-`splitConjunctivePredicates` takes the input condition link:spark-sql-Expression.adoc[expression] and splits it to two expressions if they are children of a `And` binary expression.
+`splitConjunctivePredicates` takes the input condition link:expressions/Expression.md[expression] and splits it to two expressions if they are children of a `And` binary expression.

 `splitConjunctivePredicates` splits the child expressions recursively down the child expressions until no conjunctive `And` binary expressions exist.